albertyang82/data_engineering_assessment/section_2/readme.md

 --Order descending and take the top 3 most frequently purchased items.
 ~~~~

-## Solution - Top 3 items that are frequently bought by members
+## Q2.
+Top 3 items that are frequently bought by members
 ~~~~sql
 -- Which are the top 10 members by spending ?
 -- We need to sum the total_price of all transactions per member and order by spending descending: